The contract period is one of the most critical provisions in any agreement because it determines the length of your business engagement.

 Automatic renewal means services can remain available to both parties at all times.

 Since parties don’t have to renegotiate payment, review price terms, or make other future arrangements, your organization won’t experience any service interruption.
-The same can’t necessarily be said about a manual renewal.

 Less negotiation

-If you’re happy with the current terms of your contracts, you don’t need to set up a formal meeting or manually review your documents.
+If you’re happy with the current terms of your existing contracts, you don’t need to set up a formal meeting or manually review your documents.

 Instead of wrestling with varying renegotiation dates, just automatically renew your agreement via software.